Nat-like Types, or Dynamic and Static Information

 Static Information

-These types start with Nat
+These types start with Nat and add

 static information (ie. stronger types).